decisivedaniel/jsonParser/README.md

 3. run `cmake --build build`
 4. run `cd build && ctest` or go into build folder and run ctest

+If problems are run into try deleting the Cmake cache in the build folder and re-running step 3 and 4.

 If you prefer to run gcc the following command will work for getting json_eval compiled

 1. `gcc -o json_eval.exe json_eval.cpp json.cpp -lstdc++`
 2. ./json_eval.exe "{file name}" "{function to run}"

+# Missing features
+Min, Max, Number Literals, subscript operator

 # Design Decisions